 “It’s been exciting to lead a large team in researching and shifting perspectives through the Operation Canada Digital Project.
-I am grateful to the advisory board, the student assistants, our partners in the Ryerson library, as well as the volunteer transcribers.”
+I am grateful to the advisory board, the student assistants, our partners in the Toronto Metropolitan University library, as well as the volunteer transcribers.”

 Dr. Irene Gammel